 - Write a letter to your child from Santa Claus and sign it “From Santa.”

 - Insert the letter into an envelope addressed to your child with the return address: SANTA, NORTH POLE.

 - Ensure a First-Class Mail stamp is affixed to the envelope.

 - Place the envelope into a larger envelope, with appropriate postage, and address the larger envelope to:

 - Your letter “From Santa” will be mailed back to your child, postmarked from the North Pole.

 “Letters From Santa” must be mailed to the Anchorage, AK, postmaster no later than December 10.
 Santa’s helpers in Anchorage will take care of the rest.

-You can print up a plain letter on your computer or to make the letter extra special check out these free Letter from Santa templates you can use to make your letter really magical.
-(Click image below to get the template.)
+You can print up a plain letter on your computer or make the letter extra special with the free Letter from Santa template you can use to make your letter really magical.